 Since last August, market participants, policymakers, and other stakeholders have been discussing potential market rule changes to integrate the region’s wholesale electricity markets with the public policy goals of the New England states.
 Through that process, ISO New England has offered a conceptual approach to accommodate state policies in the near term, involving enhancements to the Forward Capacity Market.
 The region’s stakeholders are exploring several other concepts as well, including longer-term solutions aimed at achieving the states’ public policy goals, not simply accommodating them.
 How did we get here?
 How are consumers represented in these discussions?
-These issues and others will be explored by our panelists.

 Day Pitney LLP, 242 Trumbull Street, Hartford, CT 06103

 - 6:15: Welcoming remarks by NEWIEE and CPES Board Members

 - Elizabeth C. Barton, NEWIEE President and Partner, Day Pitney LLC

 - Joey Lee Miranda, CPES President and Partner, Robinson+Cole